 They are inexpensive and taste great (if not overcooked).
 Butter and seasoned salt are always on hand in my kitchen.

-To make these seasoned peas and onions, add peas, onions, seasoned salt and butter into a heavy bottom saucepan.
+To make this dish, add peas, pearl onions, seasoned salt and butter into a heavy bottom saucepan.
 Bring your stove to low heat and cover.

 Make sure to stir occasionally until the vegetables are completely thawed.
 It should take about 15 minutes.